Lentil recipes for National Nutrition Month

-March is National Nutrition Month and it's meant to be a remind everyone about the importance of healthy eating.
+March is National Nutrition Month and it's meant to remind everyone about the importance of healthy eating.

 Melissa Joy Dobbins is a registered dietitian who is here to tell us about the health benefits of lentils.